College & Career Center

 CASH FOR COLLEGE

 Every Fall, Orange High School partners with Santiago Canyon College to offer a FREE Cash for College event where students and their families receive support as they complete the Free Application for Federal Student Aid (FAFSA) or California Dream Act (CADAA) and Chafee Grant for Foster Youth applications.
+The next event will be on Saturday, October 26, 2019.

 Many college representatives visit throughout the school year and students are able to meet with them during lunch.
 Other informational resources in the College and Career Center include: financial aid, SAT and ACT test preparation, and college summer programs throughout the U.S.